rolling-scopes-school/aws/README.md

 # RS School.
 AWS from Zero to Hero educational program

-### Who are we?
+## Who are we?
 **The Rolling Scopes** is an independent international community of developers (mainly JavaScript, Front-end, AWS, iOS, Android, etc.).

 **RS School** is a free-of-charge and community-based education program run by the Rolling Scopes developer community since 2013.
 Thousands of graduated trainees in 11 countries and 500+ mentors around the world.

-**RS AWS Club** - part of The Rolling Scopes focused on NodeJS and AWS technologies.
-We meet regularly to share ideas, answer questions, and learn about new services and best practices.

-### What are our principles?
+#### What are our principles?
 - **Open to everyone.** Free courses, no obligations, and no contracts.
 No age limit.
 Only students’ time and dedication are required.
 Students can repeatedly attend courses.
 - **Open source philosophy.** [Our Learning Management System](https://github.com/rolling-scopes/rsschool-app) platform and education materials are publicly available on GitHub and YouTube.
 - **Teach it forward** According to this principle, students study at school for free, but we request that they return as mentors to pass on their knowledge to the next generation of students.

+## RS AWS Club
+**RS AWS Club** - part of The Rolling Scopes focused on NodeJS and AWS technologies.
+We meet regularly to share ideas, answer questions, and learn about new services and best practices.

 ### What are we doing in the scope of the RS AWS Club?